 Although much of Anguilla is only lightly developed, you can still get a sense of its history.
 Several small museums and a few private collectors welcome visitors to view their artifacts.
 Anguilla's past is full of intriguing stories.
 There is only one surviving plantation house that shows what life was like in the 18th and 19th centuries.
 But other historic buildings have also been restored, with some of them now home to small businesses, including a famous restaurant.
 At the Old Salt Factory and Pump House, tours demonstrate the inner workings of this once-important island industry.

-In case you like to expand your knowledge of other people and places, you should consider visiting a museum while on vacation on Anguilla.
+If you like to explore other places and cultures, you should consider visiting a museum during your time on Anguilla.

-The table just below provides some key facts concerning some the available museums on the island.
+The chart directly below provides you with more information on some the available museums on the island.

 |Heritage Museum Collection||(264) 235-7440||1.1 mi.
 North of Central East End|